RiftValleySoftware/basalt/main/README.md

 - `login_id`

     This is a security database string login ID, and should be set to NULL for data database resources.
-If there is a duplicate login ID on the system already, this will have ' - copy' appended to it.
+If there is a duplicate login ID on the system already, the Login ID will have ' - copy' appended to it when stored in the database.
 If there is still a duplicate, you will get a 500 (Internal Server Error) response.

 - `access_class`